dubgeiser/aoc2023/README.md

 Think it should be rewritten with calculating the min. location for ranges or something (haven't yet thought about it)

+### Day 7
+Very tired, keeping it "simple"... at least for that little part of my brain that is still somewhat functioning.
+I feel that there's got to be some simple nifty bitwise operator stuff in there to solve this though.
+After all; card games have been programmed in home computers with 2KB memory and all...

 ## Notes

 ### Day 6